AshimaSingh0610/AI-Custom-Course-Creator-SAAS/README.md

 ### YouTube API
 The YouTube API is integrated for searching video content that can be added to courses.
 Use the API to curate video playlists directly into the course creation workflow.

-## Contributing
+# 🤝 Contributing

-We welcome contributions to this project!
+We love contributions!
+Help us make this even better by contributing to the project.
+Your input is highly valued. 🤗
 If you have any ideas, suggestions, or issues, feel free to submit a pull request or open an issue.

 Steps to Contribute:
 1. Fork the repository.